 If you’re not willing to give up your Halloween traditions altogether while visiting the city, then don’t worry, there are several things you can do to celebrate the famous Pagan holiday Barcelona-style:

-Películas para tener pesadillas: Experience the thrill of a halloween movie marathon by Sagrada Familia with the return of Phenomena’s Halloween special.
-Find out more here
+Nightmarish Films: Experience the thrill of a Halloween movie marathon by Sagrada Familia with the return of Phenomena’s Halloween special, this year with a ‘double surprise’!

 So, make the most out of your autumn break in Barcelona and get involved with some seasonal activities!